tommilata/tommilata.github.io/_drafts/2020-05-26-manual-dependency-injection-in-play-2-scala-applications.md

 - Controllers
 - Router

 ## Example

 ## Pros & Cons

-problems

-- runtime failure - missing @ImplementedBy

-- runtime errors, typically missing `@ImplementedBy` — need to redeploy

-- Guice complexity
-- easy to follow application lifecycle, e.g.
-    - How many instances of each controller, service are created?
-- no Guice support for lazy singletons
-    - only hack with custom module
-    - spent ~2 MD figuring this out
-- less dependencies
-- simplify code - no need for separate `trait` + `Impl` in many cases
-- easy custom wiring based on e.g. `CloudProvider`
+To summarise, if you choose to go with Guice in Play 2 apps, you will benefit from many working examples online and good documentation.
+It's a default choice in Play 2 and an easy start.
+In simple scenarios, all dependencies are wired together for you by the framework almost for free.
+It also provides support for more complicated lifecycles, e.g. adding [shutdown hooks](https://www.playframework.com/documentation/2.8.x/ScalaDependencyInjection#Stopping/cleaning-up).
+However, in some scenarios it lacks flexibility, e.g. for _lazy singletons_, forcing developers to use uninitutive workarounds and inceasing code complexity unnecessarily.
+Als, the chance of getting runtime errors is higher due to the fact that injection does not happen at compilation time.

+- without manual DI
-- Cons
+  - fewer examples online
-  - no session scope
-  - community uses guice by default
   - biolerplate
     - write constructors manually
         - ~ 100 lines in `ivory`, ~200 lines in `steve`
         - how to get things like `Database`, `WSClient`, `SecurityFilter` s or `ExecutionContext` from Play
-        - breaking changes in `sherlockml-base`

-## Conclusion
+  - application lifecycle
+    - easy to follow , e.g. How many instances of each controller, service are created?
+    - no support for advanced lifecycle, e.g. no session scope
+  - less dependencies
+  - simplify code - no need for separate `trait` + `Impl` in many cases
+  - easy custom wiring based on e.g. `CloudProvider`